davehenton/cookies/README.md

 ##Learning Competencies

+* Create well-defined classes with a single responsibility
+* Implement clean and flexible interfaces between objects
+* Use composition to give structure to more complex objects

 ##Summary

  **I <3 Cookies** is a bakery that makes delicious cookies.
 They are growing rapidly, and they need some software to help them manage their kitchen.